tuhinjubcse/COMS4995Project/Metaphor-Generation/README.md

 In the code `preprocess.py`, `stanfordcorenlp` is needed.
 Please download http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip and unzip to `data/corenlp`.

-We would require a BERT Fine-tuned model for metaphor detection first to identify naturally occuring me
+We would require a BERT Fine-tuned model for metaphor detection first to identify naturally occuring metaphors To finetune

+              cd vua_detection_ml
+              cd bert
+              sh run.bash

+To create parallel data using Commonsense Symbolism

 ```bash
 cd data/poem